sudeeprp/default-coding/investment-benefits.md

 Software systems grow huge- almost all of it built by human hands.
 Humans make mistakes.
-Two pieces of software that share resources (e.g., run on the same network) can interfere, even though they weren't meant to interact at all.
+Two pieces of software that share resources (maybe they're on the same network) can interfere, even though they weren't meant to interact at all.
 Human mistakes can multiply.

 That's why defects are orders-of-magnitude more expensive to catch, as the software starts interacting with dependencies, different systems, the environment and the user.

-Un-intended behavior in the software can only be detected by its effect.
+Unintended behavior in the software can only be detected by its effect.
 When we reduce the dependencies of a test to make it fast and repeatable, we get a **unit-tests**.